Get Started

 The application layer primarily uses various APIs provided by esp_video for application development.

-The kernel layer consists of the operating system and device driver code provided by esp-idf.
+The kernel layer consists of the operating system and device driver code provided by ESP-IDF.

 Development Board Overview